What is an organizational strategy?

 Difference 1: Time horizon

 One of the first key distinctions between strategy and tactics is the timeframe of the action.
-While the strategy of the firm is intended to set the direction of a company for many years, tactics typically have a more short-term orientation – potentially only the coming few months or year.
+While the strategy of the firm is intended to set the direction of a company for many years, tactics typically have a more short-term orientation – potentially only the coming few months.

 Difference 2: Resource commitment